cjddmut/Unity-2D-Platformer-Controller/README.md

 **OMG?!
 I'm not getting the collision/trigger messages!**
 Attached a Rigidbody2D to the motor.
 See above.

-**What's with all the required layers?**
-This is mostly an optimization.
-MovingPlatformMotor2D is required on moving platforms but querying on a regular environment that doesn't have one generates garbage.
-The more garbage generated then the more often the garbage collection will kick in.
-If the layers present a problem then it would be easy to change the check to tags instead in the motor.

 **Can I use PlatformerMotor2D for controlling AI movements?**
 Sure can.
 PlatformerMotor2D doesn't know anything about inputs, it just acts on information passed to it.
 An AI script can interface with the motor similarly how a player controller script could.
 A very simple example is included in the SimpleAI scene.